-The CIECP Director, school liaisons, and the IPE Council will review results of all student learning outcome assessments and benchmarks for the achievement of QEP goals and initiatives annually.
-This data will be provided to the central administration of LSUHSC-NO to aid in the evaluation of institutional strategic planning objectives.
+In summary, the CIECP Director, school liaisons, and the IPE Council will review results of all student learning outcome assessments and benchmarks for the achievement of QEP goals and initiatives annually.
+Failure to meet any of the established benchmarks will trigger an action plan that will involve analysis by all relevant stakeholders.
+These data will be provided to the central administration of LSUHSC-NO to aid in the evaluation of institutional strategic planning objectives.
 This review will also provide feedback to IPE course and experience directors for modification of activities and assessment instruments, thus creating a continuous mechanism for improvement.